ilg-physics-ucsb/physics6-manual/6CL/WaveOptics/WaveOptics.md

 :::

 1. Make a table that has a column for which interference maxima you will be measuring ($m$), one for distance between two maxima in GeoGebra Units, one for distance between two maxima in millimeters, one for the average distance of the interference maxima (divide previous column by 2), and one for the wavelength.
-2. Use the three images above and Video 3 to measure the distance between 5 pairs of maxima. **HINT:** Make sure not to skip where the diffraction envelope goes to zero when labeling interference maxima.
+2. Use the three images above and Video 3 to measure the distance between 5 pairs of maxima. **HINT:** Make sure not to skip where the diffraction envelope goes to zero when labeling interference maxima (use Equation 3).

 :::Question
 a.
 What is your average computed value for the wavelength of the laser in nanometers?
 How does this compare to the value printed on the laser (650 nm)?